Is a master’s degree in nursing worth it?

 Are graduates of a master's degree in nursing program in demand?

-The BLS reports that nurse practitioners (NPs) are in much higher demand than most professionals.
-The Bureau projects positions for these professionals will grow by 40% between 2023 and 2033, adding 141,200 new roles across the decade.
+The BLS reports that APRNs are in much higher demand than most professionals.
+The Bureau projects that positions for these professionals will grow by 35% between 2024 and 2034, adding 134,000 new roles across the decade.

 APRNs work in various settings, including hospitals, outpatient care centers, and private practices, often collaborating with other healthcare professionals.
 They can apply for diverse, in-demand roles, such as gerontology nurse practitioner, nurse educator, nurse administrator, and nurse informaticist.